shopware/docs/guides/plugins/plugins/content/cms/real-world-cms/add-real-world-cms-element.md

 {% endraw %}
 {% endcode %}

-And of course you also have a .scss file for your element in the component folder:
+And of course, you also have a .scss file for your element in the component folder:

 {% code title="<plugin root>/src/Resources/app/administration/src/module/sw-cms/elements/cms-button/component/sw-cms-el-cms-button.scss" %}